 military strikes against Syria and North Korea and the outcome

-of the French presidential election spurred demand for low-risk
+of the French presidential election spurred safe-haven demand

 The decline in bond yields was limited by selling among